 One Future Different Pathways

-We see young people as strong, resilient and dynamic, demonstrating strength in responding to many challenging life circumstances.
-We will support young people to harness their strengths and express their unique identities in their transition to adulthood.
+We see young people as strong, resilient and dynamic, demonstrating courage in responding to many challenging life circumstances.
+We support young people to harness their strengths, express their unique identities, and navigate their transition to adulthood.
 We are committed to their positive outcomes.

 We believe that all young people are capable of and should be empowered to use their voice, fulfil their potential, and shape their Pathways to Independence